zuedev/projects/notes/dnd5e/houserules.md

 ### Level 1 Extra Feat

 All characters are allowed to pick up a racial feat at level 1.
 For races that don't have racial feats at all, or for those who want to pick a non-racial feat, choose a general feat and discuss it with your DM.

+### Modified Help Action

+- Characters must be proficient in activities they wish to help another character with.
+- When taking the Help action, roll 1d6 and add your proficiency modifier.
+The character you are helping can add this value to to their roll.

 ### Potion Toxicity